hubacekjakub/Godot-TableEditors/class_table_editor_design_review.md

 **Why:** Row classes are used as transient DTOs converted from table rows; they are not assets.

 **Conclusion:** Use `RefCounted` (or `Object` if needed) for example/row classes; `ClassTableResource` itself remains a `Resource`.

+**Status in code:** Implemented for example classes and tests. `ResourceConverter` already supports RefCounted instances for conversion.

 **Notes:**
 - Exported properties work fine on `RefCounted` in Godot 4.